-Thomas J. Moore is a partner in Mayer Brown's Houston office and is a member of the Infrastructure Investment and oil and gas groups, and the Corporate & Securities and LNG practices.
+Thomas J. Moore is senior counsel in Mayer Brown's Houston office and is a member of the Infrastructure Investment and oil and gas groups, and the Corporate & Securities and LNG practices.
 Thomas brings a wide range of corporate, commercial and financial experience to the energy and infrastructure industries.
 He has played a lead role in many major energy assignments worldwide, with a special emphasis on LNG trading and marketing, the chartering of LNG vessels and floating storage and regasification units (FSRUs) and the development of FSRU and land-based liquefied natural gas (LNG) projects in Africa, the Caribbean, South America and the United States.

 - Represents a North Asia LNG importer in respect of its RFP for LNG supply, including the negotiation of a detailed term sheet and long-term LNG sale and purchase agreements.

 - Represents of a Chinese importer of LNG in the negotiation of a long term LNG sale and purchase agreement with a major Australian LNG producer.

 - Represents Excelerate Energy in its long-term and medium and spot LNG Sale and Purchase Agreements and LNG shipping matters, including proposed long-term LNG sales contracts in Brazil, Chile, China, Hawaii and Namibia.

 - Represents the Republic of Benin in the negotiation of a 15 year purchase agreement for the purchase of regasified LNG from Total.

 - Represents the owner of an LNG terminal in the Caribbean Basin in respect to LNG supply and the sale of regasified LNG